andrioni/julia-doc-pt_br/stdlib/base.rst

 .. function:: bytestring(::Ptr{Uint8})

    Create a string from the address of a C (0-terminated) string.
+A copy is made; the ptr can be safely freed.

 .. function:: bytestring(s)